jundalisay/superb/content/en/research/mohammad/quran/sura-025a.md

 one fresh and sweet, and that one salty and bitter; and He placed between them a barrier, and an impassable boundary.

 54. And it is He who, from fluid, created the human being.
 Then He made relationships through marriage and mating.
-Your Lord is
-Omnipotent.

 55. And yet, instead of Allah, they serve what neither profits them nor harms them.
-The disbeliever has always turned his back on his
+The disbeliever has always turned his back on his Lord.
-Lord.

 56. We sent you only as a herald of good news and a warner.

-57. Say, “I ask of you no payment for this— only that whoever wills may take a path to his
+57. Say, “I ask of you no payment for this—only that whoever wills may take a path to his Lord.”
-Lord.”
 58. And put your trust in the Living, the One who never dies; and celebrate His praise.
 He suffices as the All-Informed Knower of the faults of His creatures.

-59. He who created the heavens and the earth and everything between them in six days,
-13526.
-THE POETS (ash-Shu’ara’) then settled on the Throne.
+59. He who created the heavens and the earth and everything between them in 6 days, then settled on the Throne.
 The Most Merci- ful.
 Ask about Him a well-informed.

-60. And when it is said to them, “Bow down to the Merciful,” they say, “And what is the
+60. And when it is said to them, “Bow down to the Merciful,” they say, “And what is the Merciful?
-Merciful?
 Are we to bow down to whatever you command us?”
 And it increases their aversion.
 61. Blessed is He who placed constellations in the sky, and placed in it a lamp, and an illu- minating moon.